Ace the Bat-Hound

 Ace the Bat-Hound is a superhero dog appearing in American comic books published by DC Comics.
-He is commonly featured as the canine crime-fighting partner of Batman and as an ally of other animal superheroes, such as Krypto, Streaky and the Legion of Super-Pets.
+He is commonly featured as the canine crime-fighting partner of Batman and as an ally of other animal superheroes, such as Krypto, Streaky, and the Legion of Super-Pets.

-The character made its cinematic debut in the animated film DC League of Super-Pets, which was released in the United States on July 29, 2022.
+The character made his cinematic debut in the animated film DC League of Super-Pets, which was released in the United States on July 29, 2022.

 Publication history

-Ace debuted in Batman #92 (July 1955) and was created by writer Bill Finger and artist Sheldon Moldoff.
-Ace's introduction followed on Krypto the Superdog's debut in Adventure Comics #210 (March 1955), and by German Shepherd Dogs from detective films and serials, such as Rin Tin Tin and Ace the Wonder Dog.
+Ace debuted in Batman #92 (June 1955) and was created by writer Bill Finger and artist Sheldon Moldoff.
+Ace's introduction followed on Krypto the Superdog's debut in Adventure Comics #210 (March 1955), and by German Shepherd dogs from detective films and serials, such as Rin Tin Tin and Ace the Wonder Dog.

-Ace, along with Batwoman, Batgirl and Bat-Mite, retired from the comic in 1964, when editor Julius Schwartz instituted a "New Look" Batman that shed some of the sillier elements in the series.
+Ace, along with Batwoman, Bat-Girl, and Bat-Mite, was retired from the comic in 1964, when editor Julius Schwartz instituted a "New Look" Batman that shed some of the sillier elements in the series.

 Fictional character biography

 Pre-Crisis

 Ace was a German Shepherd Dog originally owned by an engraver named John Wilker.
 He was found by Batman and Robin after his master was kidnapped by a gang of counterfeiters.
 Batman used Ace to try to locate Wilker.
-Because he had already placed a large number of "lost dog" announcements for Ace in his civilian identity of Bruce Wayne, he was concerned that anyone recognizing Ace (who had a prominent star-shaped marking on his forehead) might make the connection between Bruce Wayne and Batman.
-To forestall that problem, he hastily improvised a hood-like mask for the dog that incorporated the bat-emblem as a dog tag dangling from Ace's collar.
+Because he had already placed a large number of "lost dog" announcements for Ace in his civilian identity of Bruce Wayne, he was concerned that anyone recognizing Ace might make the connection between Bruce Wayne and Batman.
+To forestall that problem, he improvised a hood-like mask for the dog that incorporated the bat-emblem as a dog tag.
 Ace was subsequently christened the Bat-Hound by a criminal that the dog helped Batman to apprehend.

 Wilker later took a new job that made it difficult for him to take care of Ace, so he left the dog to Bruce Wayne.
-Wilker was never aware that Ace was the Bat-Hound or that Bruce Wayne was Batman.
+Wilker was never aware that Bruce Wayne was Batman.

-An early case involved Ace tracking down a mentally unhinged ancient weapons expert who was using his own weapons to commit crimes.
+An early case involved Ace tracking down a mentally unhinged ancient weapons expert.
 At one point, Ace acquired superpowers thanks to Bat-Mite, but this was short-lived.
 He did have his own training.
 For example; his specialized radio collar, when activated, told him to don his own mask (via a hands-free device) and track down Batman and Robin.
 Ace was used less and less over time, and for various reasons.
 When Bruce was overcome with night terrors, Robin suggested that Ace sleep beside him.

 Ace disappeared from the Batman comics after Julius Schwartz took over as editor in 1964.
 His last appearance was a cameo in a story where Batman had lost his fighting spirit.